 7 minutes read

-Obviously, we know that it’s not quite 2021 yet, but we’re ready to write this year off and start looking forward to what the new one may bring.
-The team at Axon Garside have sat down, butted heads and compiled a list of what we predict will be the top B2B website design trends for 2021.
+It’s 2021 and we’re ready to write off the last year and start looking forward to what the new year may bring.
+The team at Axon Garside have sat down, butted heads and compiled a list of what we predict will be the top B2B website design trends for 2021 in the UK.

 We've come up with 6 - check them out below.